netheril96/StaticJSON/README.md

 * Nullable types: `boost::shared_ptr<>`, `boost::optional<>`
 * Map types: `boost::unordered_map<>`, `boost::unordered_multimap<>` (The key must be of string type)

-**No raw pointer and reference types are supported**.
+**No raw pointer and reference types are supported.
+Use smart pointers instead**.
 They do not convey any information about ownership, and will make correct memory management (especially by a code generator) much more difficult.

 ### Complex types